PeculiarVentures/xml-core/README.md

 # xml

-XMLjs is a set of classes that make it easier to work with XML within the browser.
+`xml-core` is a set of classes that make it easier to work with XML within the browser.

 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat)](https://raw.githubusercontent.com/PeculiarVentures/xmljs/master/LICENSE)

 ## Introduction

 We wanted to be able to validate [XAdES](https://en.wikipedia.org/wiki/XAdES) in the browser, specifically so we could validate the signature on the [EU Trust List](https://github.com/PeculiarVentures/tl-create).

-This lead us to the creation od XMLDSIGjs which allows us to validate XML and [XAdESjs](https://github.com/PeculiarVentures/xadesjs) which extends it and enables us to validate XAdES signatures.
+This lead us to the creation od [XMLDSIGjs](https://github.com/PeculiarVentures/xmldsigjs) which allows us to validate XML and [XAdESjs](https://github.com/PeculiarVentures/xadesjs) which extends it and enables us to validate XAdES signatures.

-We use XMLjs to make the creation of these libraries easier, though you may find it valuable in your own projects we did not necessarily have you in mind when we created it, at least directly.
+We use `xml-core` to make the creation of these libraries easier, we hope you may find it valuable in your own projects also.

+Fundementally `xml-core` provides a way to transform XML to JSON and JSON to XML, this let's you work naturally with XML in Javascript without loosing the original XML.

+It is similar to [xmljs](https://www.npmjs.com/package/xmljs) but has a few differences -
+- Can convert the JSON back to XML
+- Uses [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841#.61eut6wa9) to acomplish this

 ## Install

 ```
-npm install xmljs-core
+npm install xml-core
 ```

 ## Using